pmem/pmem.github.io/content/blog/2021/how-to-contribute-to-pmem-io.md

 Hugo uses the [Goldmark](https://github.com/yuin/goldmark/) Markdown processor which is fully [CommonMark](https://commonmark.org/)-compliant.

-If you are creating new content, you should use the `hugo new` command to generate the markdown filei from the base directory.
+If you are creating new content, you should use the `hugo new` command to generate the markdown file from the base directory.
 For example, to create a new Blog article with the title "My Amazing Blog Article", run:

 `$ hugo new blog/2021/my-amazing-blog-article.md`